raestrada/nginx-sidecar-basic-auth-signer/README.md

 ## Based on [nginx-sidecar-basic-auth](https://github.com/xsc/nginx-sidecar-basic-auth)

-This is a Docker image that provides an [nginx][nginx] proxy server signing with http basic authorization credentials on any request.
+This is a Docker image that provides an [nginx][https://nginx.org/] proxy server signing with http basic authorization credentials on any request.
 It is suitable for operation within kubernetes, e.g. as a sidecar container.